The cosmetics sector represents one of the most flourishing markets for Made in Italy.

 A market, therefore, that continues to expand and seems to encounter no slowdown.

-So what is needed to start exporting cosmetics in the best way, with the goal of embarking on a profitable business that can continue with excellent performance and achieve increasingly ambitious results over time?
+What is necessary, therefore, to start exporting cosmetics in the best way, with the goal of undertaking a profitable business, that can continue with excellent performance and achieve increasingly ambitious results over time?

-First of all, it is advisable to be supported by one or more experienced professionals who can identify cosmetic products to be launched outside national borders, carefully analyzing the company's production and logistical capabilities and implementing a strategy aimed at achieving both lower cost impact and adequate economic returns.
+First of all, it is advisable to be supported by one or more expert professionals who can identify cosmetic products to launch outside national borders, carefully analyzing the company's production and logistical capabilities and developing a targeted strategy to achieve both a lower cost impact and adequate economic returns.

-These figures, who specialize in the area of the’internationalization, they can also give decisive help in obtaining the necessary documentation to export cosmetics to various countries around the world.
+Such figures, specialized in the field of’internationalization, They can also provide decisive assistance in obtaining the necessary documentation for exporting cosmetics to various countries around the world.

 On this point, in order to be able to sell in a foreign country that of having all the specific documents (including certifications) required by current regulations regarding product exports remains an indispensable condition.

-The first to be obtained is the Free Sale Certificate (CLV in English) issued by the Ministry of Health and requiring different procedures depending on the place of destination, i.e., an EU or non-EU country.
+The first thing to obtain is the Free Sale Certificate (CLV – Certificato di Libera Vendita in Italian) issued by the Ministry of Health, which requires different procedures depending on the destination country, whether it's an EU or non-EU country.

-The PIF (Product Information File), a kind of dossier in which all the information about the product, including what is inherent in what is stated on the label, such as warnings about use, must then be prepared.
+The PIF (Product Information File) must then be prepared, a sort of dossier containing all information about the product, including what is reported on the label, such as usage warnings.

-What is entered into the BIP will also be used to fill in the Cosmetic Products Notification Portal (CPNP) notification request with the correct data, which is necessary to enter the goods into the European sales circuit.
+What is entered into the PIF will also be used to correctly fill out the notification request to the CPNP (Cosmetic Products Notification Portal), which is necessary to place the goods on the European sales circuit.

-To export cosmetics outside Europe, on the other hand, it is necessary to have appropriate documents that will need to be adapted according to the destination country.
+To export cosmetics outside of Europe, however, it is necessary to obtain the appropriate documents, which will need to be adapted according to the destination country.

-Often, such certifications are mandatory: this is the case with ECAS, the mandatory certificate issued by the authorities in the UAE that allows customs clearance, distribution and sale of products imported into the UAE.
+Often, such certifications are mandatory.
+This is the case with ECAS, the mandatory certificate issued by the authorities in the United Arab Emirates (UAE) that allows for the customs clearance, distribution, and sale of products imported into the UAE.

 Other types of documents are the Certificate of Formula, GMP Declaration (Good Manufacturing Practice) and Safety Data Sheet.

-Since procuring such documentation can prove to be a circuitous route, relying on those who can provide a professional consulting in this regard is always recommended.
+Since obtaining such documentation can prove to be a roundabout path, relying on those who can provide it professional consulting Regarding this, it is always recommended.

-Clearly, the documents required to allow products to be exported across borders are not enough to ensure a profitable sale.
+Clearly, the documents required to allow the export of products across national borders are not enough to ensure a profitable sale.

 There are many factors to consider, starting with logistics or rather the supply chain which determines the distribution flow of each individual product.

-Being able to rely on an effective and fast sales network that can identify which are the best distribution channels to optimize each process is crucial to achieving the desired results.
+Being able to count on an effective and fast sales network, capable of identifying the best distribution channels to optimize every process, is crucial for achieving the desired results.

-At the same time, it is necessary to be competitive, always continuing to work on quality, remaining ready to seize every innovation in the industry and possibly planning new strategies.
+At the same time, it is necessary to be competitive, continuously working on quality, remaining ready to seize every innovation in the sector, and to potentially plan new strategies.

-Exporting cosmetics can certainly be a winning move, as this market appears to be growing steadily and without any downturn.
-However, careful assessments are essential in any case.
-One among them, a which countries allocate the sale?
+Exporting cosmetics can certainly be a winning move, as this market appears to be constantly growing and without any downturns.
+However, careful evaluations are fundamental in any case.
+One of them, among all, which countries allocate the sale?
 Where will the greatest profits be made, at lower costs?

-Contact us to receive information about it, and learn what Octagona can do decisively for you and your business.
+Contact us to receive information about it, and to know what Octagona can do decisively for you and your business.

 Are you interested in our service?